comses-education/github-starter-course/README.md

 ### Objectives

-- develop a clear conceptual model for *What are version control systems and why should I use them?
+- develop a clear conceptual model of *What are version control systems and why should I use them?
 What is Git and how do I use it?*
 - gain familiarity with the GitHub web interface: edit files, clone and fork repositories, manage branches and pull requests, and resolve merge conflicts
 - practice basic git workflows - this particular course focuses on GUI clients like [GitHub Desktop](https://desktop.github.com) or integrated development environments like [VS Code](https://code.visualstudio.com) or [Atom](https://atom.io/) to interact with your local and remote Git repositories

-We also maintain a [list of additional resources](#additional-resources-) that we've found useful over the years - please feel free to edit / update these! 🚀
+We also maintain a [list of additional resources](#additional-resources-) that we've found useful over the years - please feel free to edit / update these (see the contributing section at the end of this README)! 🚀

 ## :octocat: Git and GitHub